Areejshaikh/book/frontend/docs/intro.md

 ## About This Textbook

-This textbook covers the essential topics of Physical AI and Humanoid Robotics in 12 comprehensive chapters.
-Each chapter is designed to be read efficiently while providing deep insights into the field.
+This textbook covers the essential topics of Physical AI and Humanoid Robotics organized into 4 comprehensive modules.
+Each module contains related chapters designed to be read efficiently while providing deep insights into the field.

 ## What You'll Learn